Sweksha45/Maternal_Health_Risk_Prediction_System/README.md

 GitHub Repository

 This GitHub repository contains the following:

 Colab Notebook: Jupyter Notebook showcasing the data preprocessing, model training, evaluation, and visualization steps.
-Dataset: CSV file containing the maternal health dataset obtained fron UCI Machine Learning Repository.
+Dataset: CSV file containing the maternal health dataset obtained from the UCI Machine Learning Repository.
 By open-sourcing this project, I aim to contribute to the advancement of maternal healthcare and encourage further research and development in this area.